Marathon Monday Is Coming Up—Here’s What Spectators Should Know

-The Boston Marathon is back once again this Monday, April 18, on its original date of Patriots’ Day!
-Even if you’re not competing, the Marathon is a great day to cheer on the 30,000 runners competing this year as they accomplish the marvellous feat of running 26.2 miles through the Hub.
+The Boston Marathon is back once again on Patriots’ Day, Monday, April 15!
+Even if you’re not competing, the Marathon is a great day to cheer on the 30,000 runners competing this year as they accomplish the marvelous feat of running 26.2 miles through the Hub.

-If you’ve never attended the Marathon before, here’s a breakdown of what to expect for its 126th year.
+If you’ve never attended the Boston Marathon before, here’s a breakdown of what to expect for its 128th year.

 ▪ 9:02 a.m.: Men’s wheelchair